wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

         ```

 !!!
 Note
     You can change the default hostname and vhost.
 Change the following values.yaml configurations.
-Lets say you want to deploy a development environment and you have a domain name example.com and you want to expose your API's through dev.gw.example.com and expose APK system APIs through dev.apk.example.com then
+Lets say you want to deploy a development environment and you have a domain name example.com and you want to expose your API's through dev.gw.example.com and expose Kubernetes Gateway system APIs through dev.apk.example.com then

     - wso2.apk.listener.hostname: 'dev.apk.example.com'
     - wso2.apk.dp.gateway.listener.hostname: 'dev.gw.example.com'